ysahih/IRC/README.md

     Your executable will be run as follows: `./ircserv <port> <password>`
         - port : The port number on which your IRC server will be listening to for incoming IRC connections.
         - password: The connection password.
 It will be needed by any IRC client that tries to connect to your server.

+# Project features:
+- You must be able to register and to authenticate; to define a nickname, a username.
+- You should be able to join a channel, send or receive private messages.
+- Every message sent by a client in a channel must be received by all of the clients who have joined this channel.
+- you can change channel modes and set operator privileges.

 # Configuration:
 - the IRC server in built with C++98.